ld-tailz/ld-tailz/README.md

-Hi, I'm Tran Long Do—but you can call me Gengar! 🇻🇳
+Hi, I'm Tran Long Do—but you can call me Tailz! 🇻🇳

 I'm a secondary student who's passionate about all things tech.
 By day, I focus on my studies, and by night, I dive deep into programming and penetration testing.
 I'm also a Linux enthusiast 🐧 and use it as my daily driver.
 So I can proudly say, "I USE LINUX BTW."
 Jokes aside, it's an amazing operating system, and you should definitely give it a try!
 💻 Right-Hand Roles: